-In December, President Obama signed the Every Student Succeeds Act of 2015, or ESSA, establishing it as the national law governing elementary and secondary education.
+The Every Student Succeeds Act of 2015, or ESSA, was signed this December establishing it as the national law governing elementary and secondary education.
 Among its provisions, ESSA includes amendments to the McKinney-Vento Homeless Education Assistance Act, which guarantees homeless children and youth the right to a public education.

 In light of those changes, which will go into effect later this year, the National Center for Homeless Education has updated its brief, “The Educational Rights of Children and Youth Experiencing Homelessness: What Service Providers Need to Know” (PDF, 939 KB).
 The five-page resource begins with the revised definition of “homeless children and youth” under the McKinney-Vento Act.
 Service providers should exclusively use this definition to secure educational services for homeless children and youth, the authors advise, because it is broader than the definitions used by other federal agencies.